4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ```

-:expressionless: Unfortunately, it looks like the database is protected against file shenanigans.
+😑 Unfortunately, it looks like the database is protected against file shenanigans.

 After checking several other tables in the database ona_default, it seems like the only benefit may have been obtaining those password hashes.
 Other tables were default or empty.
 I'll keep the database access in-mind, but for now I'll move on.